RomanR23/AudioTechCity/README.md

 ### Database

-Used a SQLite3 database hosted on Heroku.
+Used a PostgreSQL database hosted on Heroku.

 ### Authentication

-Used bcrpyt for password salting and hashing.
+Used bcrypt for password salting and hashing before storing on Heroku.